Lucretia (Rembrandt, 1666)

-Lucretia is a 1666 history painting by the Dutch Golden Age painter Rembrandt Harmensz van Rijn.
+Lucretia is a 1666 history painting by the Dutch Golden Age painter Rembrandt Harmenszoon van Rijn.
 It is an oil painting on canvas that depicts a myth about a woman named Lucretia who lived during the ancient Roman eras.
 She committed suicide to defend her honor after being raped by an Etruscan king's son.
 For her self-sacrifice she is known as a heroine to the Romans, who celebrated the ideals of virtue and chastity.

 The painting is in the collection of the Minneapolis Institute of Art.

 History

 Lucretia was a popular subject for artists during the Baroque period.
 Rembrandt was one of the many Dutch artists who carried the story throughout Northern Europe.
 It has been suggested by Svetlana Alpers that there is a significant link to the painting and his mistress Hendrickje Stoffels.
 In 1663, when he portrayed her as Bathsheba, Hendrickje had been chastised for "living like a whore", by the Dutch Reformed Church when she gave birth to their illegitimate daughter, Cornelia van Rijn.
 She shared the guilt of the reified and sexually compromised woman which limited their position within patriarchy.

 Rembrandt never married Hendrickje because a provision in the will of his first wife, Saskia van Uylenburgh, threatened his income.
 He was not allowed to remarry if he wanted to inherit her fortune or see their son, Titus.
 Titus was the sole survivor out of three children, two of whom died shortly after birth.
 After the death of his wife in 1642, he hired a wet-nurse, Geertje Dircx to care for Titus.
 Rembrandt and Dircx soon became lovers and their relationship lasted several years.
 When they split, a court case for "breach of promise" arose.
 She had expected to marry him, after he had given her a ring belonging to his deceased wife.
 Rembrandt promised to pay a settlement to Dircx, on the condition that she would not change her will, which named Titus as her heir.
 After years of blackmailing Rembrandt, in 1650, Geertje was sent to a woman's house of correction.

 During the trial, Rembrandt hired Hendrickje as a housekeeper, and she became his new mistress.
 Even though Hendrickje and Rembrandt never married, she became his longtime partner and remained together up till Hendrickje's death.
 Alpers noted the patriarchal motives underlying the 1666 painting may be Rembrandt's guilt for not marrying Hendrickje, and the displacement of his domestic life.
 He knew of Hendrickje's experience and pain and used her as "Lucretia" to explore the full humanity of a woman – a tragic object of desire.